Keicee32/100JsProjects/README.md

 This is a repo containing 100 Javascript projects for beginners.

 #Currently, the following projects have been done by me and more will be done and this will be added to this readme.md file.
 #Descriptions to the following will be added in a readme file in each folder of each task done.

-\n
 -Background Color Changer
 -Hex Background Color Changer
 -Pass The Message
 -Random Quote Generators